 Song Structure and Style

 The first eight-measure verse then begins with bass, drums and vocals kicking in directly on the downbeat.
-Ringo plays an inventive Latin-style drum part with rim shots and accents on his closed hi-hats and stays comfortably in this rhythm for the entire song.
-John’s descending single-tracked vocal melody line begins with a throat that definitely needs to be cleared but, after some time being spent already getting the rhythm track down, is deemed ‘good enough.’
+Ringo plays an inventive Latin-style drum part with rim shots and accents on his closed hi-hat and stays comfortably in this rhythm for the entire song.
+John’s descending single-tracked vocal melody line begins with a throat that definitely needs to be cleared but, after some time being spent already getting the rhythm track down, is deemed "good enough."
 (Some sources suspect that there is a flaw in the tape which resulted in John’s first three words sounding the way they do.
 However, this was a common occurrence in John’s vocal delivery as can be heard in songs such as “Baby You’re A Rich Man” and even “A Day In The Life.”)

 John’s overdubbed electric rhythm guitar appears in the right channel during the verse, which plays a syncopated Latin-sounding rhythm throughout.
 One further ingredient is George’s accenting guitar lines in the third and seventh measures, which appear to be ad-libbed.
-The same instrumentation continues during the four-measure bridge that follows except for the reoccurrence of the introductory guitar passage through the Leslie speaker in the third and fourth measure.
+The same instrumentation continues during the four-measure bridge that follows except for the reoccurrence of the introductory guitar passage through the Leslie speaker in the third and fourth measures.

 The bridge ends with John’s double-tracked vocals coming in on the fourth measure with the words “It’s only…” One would expect the following eight-measure chorus to begin in the home key of C but they surprise us by jumping into B flat to take the song to a noticeably higher level.
 Ringo’s overdubbed tambourine is added to the mix for the chorus, but the absence of Lennon’s accented electric guitar is not as noticeable.
-George puts in another appearance as lead guitarist with a further repeat of the guitar passage in the third and fourth measure of the chorus.
+George puts in another appearance as lead guitarist with a further repeat of the guitar passage in the third and fourth measures of the chorus.

 The exact pattern of ‘verse/ bridge/ chorus’ is then repeated with the exact same instrumentation.
 Two interesting anomalies are included in this verse, one being John’s comical reading on the word “brrrright” in the seventh measure (followed by a slight chuckle in the following line “very bright”) and then George’s fumbling guitar licks in measures seven and eight.